opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 ''''''''''''
 When you need to synchronize the movement of a character’s lips with the sound of the speech, you can take advantage of the possibility to examine the audio files loaded in the scene.

 Once you have created different mouth images, you can analyze the audio files to find where to place specific mouth drawings.
-If mouth drawings belong to one single animation level, you can quickly change the mouth drawing at a specific frame by picking drawings from the level strip or by flipping through drawings using one of the Skeleton tool (|skeleton|) features (see :ref:`Using the Level Strip <using_the_level_strip>`  and :ref:`Animating Models <animating_models>`  ).
+If mouth drawings belong to one single animation level, you can quickly change the mouth drawing at a specific frame by picking drawings from the level strip or by flipping through drawings using one of the **Skeleton** tool (|skeleton|) features (see :ref:`Using the Level Strip <using_the_level_strip>`  and :ref:`Animating Models <animating_models>`  ).

-The breakdown of audio files can be done by looking at the sound wave in the scene column, for example to spot where each word starts; by scrubbing the loaded audio clips with the current frame cursor either in the Xsheet frame column or in the viewer framebar; and by listening to specific sections of the audio files.
+The breakdown of audio files can be done by looking at the sound wave in the scene column, for example to spot where each word starts; by scrubbing the loaded audio clips with the current frame cursor either in the Xsheet/Timeline frame ruler or in the Viewer framebar; and by listening to specific sections of the audio files.

 When mouth images are placed in the proper place, you can check the sync by scrubbing or selecting again the audio file section you are interested in, because while listening to the selected audio section, the viewer will display the related animation frames.